- Adult Stone Disease

 We work with each patient to develop an individualized treatment plan that meets your goals.

-Our urologists with fellowship training in male infertility.
-We work with our patients to determine the underlying cause of their fertility problems and offer the most effective treatment options for their condition.
+Our urologists with fellowship training in male infertility work with patients to determine the underlying cause of their fertility problems and offer the most effective treatment options for their condition.

 The UW Department of Urology provides comprehensive care for all patients with prostate, kidney, bladder, testis, penile and other genitourinary tract cancers.
 Our urologic oncologists specialize in minimally invasive surgical procedures.
 The Urologic Cancer team also manages a number of active clinical trials aimed at developing new therapies for genitourinary cancers.

-The goal of the University of Wisconsin Pediatric Urology Division is to provide comprehensive diagnostic evaluation and treatment of complex genitourinary problems in children, including:
+The goal of the University of Wisconsin Pediatric Urology Division is to provide comprehensive diagnostic evaluation and treatment of complex genitourinary problems in children, including the conditions listed below.